fathurwithyou/Transpose-of-a-Matrix-Using-Cpp/README.md

 Confused with the code?
-Here are the steps;
+Here are the steps:
 1. Enter row x column
 2. Enter the data